-The follow steps assume you already have a discount broker and are ready to make purchases on your own.
+The following steps assume you already have a discount broker and are ready to make purchases on your own.
 If not, feel free to continue reading but you will first need to research the discount broker that works for you.
 Depending on your investing goals, different discount brokers may fit your needs.

 Step 1 – Which sector needs money?

 The first thing I do is to take away the emotion by simply looking at my portfolio allocation to see where I am short.
-Usually there are a couple of sectors that are in need of extra funds.
+Usually, there are a couple of sectors that are in need of extra funds.

-With the size of my dividend income portfolio, there are always movement in stock value which easily create a gap of $1,000 in a sector so it’s not like I feel I have to break it down.
+With the size of my dividend income portfolio, there is always movement in stock value which easily create a gap of $1,000 in a sector so it’s not like I feel I have to break it down.
 I can usually put all on one stock.
 For the most part, I am also adding to existing holdings.